8 Methods To Purify Water In The Wild – Natural Solution

 Another option is Potable Aqua Iodine tablets intended for short-term use only (30 minutes) and comes in a pack of 25.
 They’re not as long-lasting as some other options, but they’re a good choice for emergencies.

 The Berkey Filtration Kit is an excellent choice to purify water from both treated and untreated sources.
-The replaceable carbon core effectively decreases taste, odor, and toxicity of chemicals in water, making it suitable for use in hostile environments and outdoor activities.
+The replaceable carbon core effectively decreases the taste, odor, and toxicity of chemicals in water, making it suitable for use in hostile environments and outdoor activities.
 The kit includes 2 Black Berkey filters, which can purify up to 6000 liters of water each!

-How to use chlorine dioxide tablets to purify water in the wild
+How to use chlorine dioxide tablets to purify water in the wild?

 Chlorine dioxide tablets can be used to purify water in the wild by adding them to the water.
 Once the tablet has dissolved, allow the water to cool for a few minutes before drinking.